- Attention to detail

 - Sustained concentration

-Autistic people bring cognitive diversity and new perspectives.
-Specific talents in logic, accuracy, and pattern recognition, as well as intense interests in the areas of IT, physics, mathematics, and technology, are prevalent in the autism community.
-Autism-specific cognitive skills can significantly enhance output quality in the areas of IT or compliance.
+Autistic people bring cognitive diversity and new perspectives to the workplace.
+In addition to the cognitive strengths, autistic individuals also possess an affinity for areas such as IT, physics, mathematics, and technology.
+Autism-specific cognitive skills can also significantly enhance output quality in the areas of IT or compliance.
 Many blue-chip organisations across the globe rely on auticon in these areas:

 Our consultants deliver:

-Autism affects a person’s cognition, perception, emotions, and behaviours. auticon currently employs more than 150 autistic professionals across the UK, Germany, France, Switzerland, and the USA.
+Autism is a neurodevelopmental condition which impacts a person’s cognition, communication, and elements of sensory processing. auticon currently employs ~ 200 autistic professionals across the UK, Germany, France, Switzerland, Italy, Canada, Australia, and the USA.

-Even though autistic adults often have extraordinary technical or cognitive abilities, many find it difficult to secure or maintain mainstream employment. auticon leverages this potential and is the first enterprise to exclusively employ autistic adults as consultants.
-By creating autism-positive work environments and offering tailored and sustained support mechanisms to its autistic employees, auticon is able to provide its clients with a means to tap into the amazing talents of autistic people while creating rewarding long term careers for its team.
+Despite autistic adults often having advanced technical or cognitive skills, many find it difficult to secure or maintain mainstream employment due to work environments which create environmental, practical and communication barriers. auticon leverages this potential and is the first enterprise to exclusively employ autistic adults as IT consultants.
+By following the social model of disability, auticon focusses on the strengths of our consultants in order to create autism-positive work environments.
+Through tailored and sustained support mechanisms, auticon is able to provide its clients with a means to tap into the amazing talents of autistic people while creating rewarding long term careers for our consultants.